Thursday, 9 May 2013

 Saturday, 23 March 2013

-PR Moment - 5 Types of PR Internships
+The 5 Types of PR Internships

 Back in December I brought up searching for an internship.
 More specifically, for an unpaid internship that you can complete while still in your PR classes.
 If you want to check out more on searching for and finding one check out Step 8.